mflood/wrangle_open_street_map/README.md

 > Change the kernel to wrangling\_py368

-### Audit Summary of Problems Encountered in the Map Data
+### Summary of Problems Encountered in the Map Data
 > This is an overview of what was discovered during the audit

-1.
+1. Abbreviated Street name components like "St." for "Street", "St." for Saint and "N" for "North"
+2. Inconsistent capitalization of tag keys.
+Examples are "Payments" vs. "payments" and "NHD:FTYPE" vs "NHD:FType"
+3. Extra data in street names, such as "3157 Gentilly Blvd #2019", which should just be "Gentilly Boulevard"
+4. Completely incorrect data, like "Bal of Square" which should be "Banks Street"

 ## Generating CSV files and importing into SqLite